Ford aficionado Graham Robson tells us what he deems to be the best Ford hot hatches of all time and why.

 Faster, more capable, but inevitably more costly that the normal hatchbacks on which it was based.
 Basically, it’s like the manufacturer has taken one of their base models and pre-modified it for us petrolheads.

-Now’s the time, then, to run briskly through Ford’s hot hatch pedigree, seeing where it started, and how it evolved.
+Now’s the time, then, to run briskly through the best Ford hot hatches, seeing where it started, and how it evolved.
 I’m going to take a chance here, and list my personal choice of the ‘best of the best’ we have all seen, driven, and lusted after, in the last forty years.

 At the height of their marketing powers, Ford astonished (and disappointed) all of us by abandoning the prestigious RS badge in 1980; a move which coincided with the dropping of the rear-drive Escort.
 To replace it, the XR suffix was introduced… and was an enormous success.